 Grade 5 and 6

-In Term 1, Grades 5 and 6 will be taken on a rhythmical journey through body percussion and instrumental sounds.
+In Term 1, Grades 5 and 6 will be taken on a rhythmical journey through body percussion and Latin American music.
 Students will learn how to use word phrases to play various percussion instruments and explore and create body percussion pieces through chants.
-They will investigate South American samba style rhythms and get creative with junk percussion.
-Students will have the opportunity to create their own rhythm and word phrases using movement and sound and will arrange their own pieces to perform to the class.
+They will investigate South American Samba style rhythms and get creative with improvisation.
+Students will have the opportunity to create their own rhythm and word phrases using movement and sound and will arrange their own Samba piece to perform to the class.

 This term, Grade 3 and 4 students have been exploring Aboriginal and Torres Strait Islander music.
 They learned the song ‘Taba Naba’ from the Torres Strait Islands and performed it along with the accompanying ‘sit-down’ dance.
 Here are some examples:

 The Art and Music department is excited to present the Bell Arts Film Evening on Wednesday 21st November from 3:45-6:30pm.
 During Term 3, Grades 4A, 4G, 4W and 3/4M participated in a combined Arts unit that involved creating stop-animation films accompanied by soundtracks.
 These films, artefacts and live performances will be presented as a celebration of student learning.
 Any students attending the event from 3:30pm onwards must be accompanied by a parent/carer at all times.
 Please see details below:

 • Please note, parents/carers are required to supervise their children whilst at the event